 - description of measures taken or proposed to be taken to deal with personal data breach, including measures to mitigate possible adverse effects.

-You should make sure all staff are aware of what constitutes a data breach, and that it is not just loss of personal data.
-You should also have robust procedures in place to detect, investigate and report breaches.
+You should make sure all staff, including trainees, are aware of what constitutes a data breach and induction procedures should ensure that all staff receive GDPR training.
+You should also have robust procedures in place to detect, investigate and report breaches which should include a named person (such as the DPO) to lead on the local investigation and incident management.

 GDC guidance on data breaches

-The GDC's Standards for the Dental Team does not make specific reference to data breaches, but Standard 1.3 states, 'You must be honest and act with integrity'.
+The GDC's Standards for the Dental Team does not make specific reference to data breaches, but Standard 1.3 says "You must be honest and act with integrity."

-When read in combination with Standard 4.5.1 - 'You must make sure that patients' information is not revealed accidentally and that no-one has unauthorised access to it by storing it securely at all times,' - it would seem sensible to inform patients of any data breaches, even if it is not mandatory under the GDPR.
+When read in combination with Standard 4.5.1 - "You must make sure that patients' information is not revealed accidentally and that no-one has unauthorised access to it by storing it securely at all times" - it would seem sensible to inform patients of any data breaches, even if it is not mandatory under the UK GDPR.

-This guidance was correct at publication 20/06/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 12/08/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.